ga-curriculum/responsive-design-v2/media-queries/README.md

 1. **In your own words, describe Responsive Design.**
 2. **When coding an app that we want to make responsive, is it more common to write the “base” CSS for mobile screens or desktops?**
-3. **What key CSS feature did we learn about that’s fundamental to the implementation of responsive design?**
+3. **What key CSS feature did we learn about that's fundamental to the implementation of responsive design?**